ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Conclusion

 \section{Conclusion}

-We propose a method for learning rich video representations from multi-view video with large viewpoint differences.
-We introduce a metric that ranks views according to their mutual visibility with the acted region, and formulate a knowledge distillation objective that enriches poor-quality views with information from visually rich views.
-To address the challenge posed by large viewpoint differences, we propose a curriculum learning strategy that gradually distills information between incrementally different viewpoints during training, allowing smooth adaptation in the downstream models.
-We evaluate on two tasks where viewpoint robustness is crucial, achieving clear gains on keystep grounding and recognition benchmarks, particularly on impoverished views with significant occlusions. {
+We present \textbf{ViewBridge} for learning video representations from multi‑view footage with large viewpoint gaps.
+We define a metric that ranks views by mutual visibility of the acted region alongside a knowledge‑distillation objective that enriches low‑quality views using visually richer ones.
+To handle extreme viewpoint shifts, we use a curriculum that gradually distills between incrementally different views during training, enabling smoother adaptation.
+Across two tasks and three datasets, ViewBridge yields clear gains, paving the way for activity understanding in in-the-wild, unedited video with significant viewpoint variation and occlusion.
+Future work could move beyond synchronized captures toward learning from asynchronous videos, where models must automatically discover which views overlap in time and which best observe the activity.